cronvel/async-kit/documentation.md

 * License: BSD
 * Current status: beta

-While inspired in some way by [caolan/async](https://github.com/caolan/async), CSK Async use a completely different approach.
+While inspired in some way by [caolan/async](https://github.com/caolan/async), CSK Async uses a completely different approach.

-Rather than having a whole bunch of specific function, this lib provide a generic way to solve async code flow.
+Rather than having a whole bunch of specific functions, this lib provides a generic way to solve async code flow.

-Using natural syntax really easy to become familiar with, you will be able to code great things effortless, without cumbersome callback hell, and without coding again and again the same async pattern and logic.
+Using natural syntax really easy to become familiar with, you will be able to code great things effortlessly, without cumbersome callback hell, and without coding again and again the same async pattern and logic.